CDEFI has been guiding and supporting French schools of engineering in their development and projects for almost 40 years.

 Each member of CDEFI joins two working groups and follows their activities during the year:

 • Development and Partnerships, Education and Society or Research

 • Funding or Higher Education and Research Cooperations

-The members of these working groups meet once a month.
+The members of these working groups meet once every two months.

 The members of the Education and Society Commission examine, on one hand, all topics related to engineering education: curricula, teaching methods, teachers, types of training, including lifelong learning and work/study training programs, etc.

 On the other hand, the Education and Society Commission feeds the debate on social topics: equal opportunities, gender equality, higher education accessibility, ethics, student’s life and learning conditions, sustainable development, etc.

 Last, the Education and Society Commission aims at conveying the brand image of French schools of engineering locally, nationally and abroad.